Schenectady station

 Schenectady station is an Amtrak intercity train station in Schenectady, New York.
 The station, constructed in 2018 is owned by the Capital District Transportation Authority which also owns Albany–Rensselaer station and Saratoga Springs station.

 Schenectady is served by five Amtrak routes.
-The Lake Shore Limited operates one train in each direction daily between Chicago and Boston/New York City (via two sections east of Albany), while the Empire Service operates two trains in each direction between Niagara Falls and New York City, the Maple Leaf serves the station with one train in each direction between Toronto and New York City as does the Ethan Allen Express between New York City and Rutland, Vermont and the Adirondack between New York City and Montreal.
+The Lake Shore Limited operates one train in each direction daily between Chicago and Boston/New York City (via two sections east of Albany), while the Empire Service operates three trains in each direction between Niagara Falls and New York City, the Maple Leaf serves the station with one train in each direction between Toronto and New York City as does the Ethan Allen Express between New York City and Burlington, Vermont and the Adirondack between New York City and Montreal.

 History

 Original station

 The current station is the third to be built on the site.
 The original Schenectady Union Station was constructed in 1908 by the New York Central Railroad and the Hudson River Railroad after the railroad grade was raised throughout the city and was in service until it was closed in 1969 by Penn Central due to low ridership and the cost of heating and maintaining the large station.
 It was replaced with Colonie-Schenectady near NY-155 several miles to the east in Colonie.
 The Colonie-Schenectady station was a small building with a parking lot.
 Penn Central then sold the union station building to the city in December 1970 for $20,000.
 For a brief time there was talk of the station being renovated into an opera house for the Schenectady Light Opera Company but nothing came of the proposal.
 After its closure, the Union Station was sold by Penn Central to the city of Schenectady in 1970 for $20,000.
 The Union Station was demolished by the city in 1971 to make way for a parking lot.